All Episodes

 I mean, you know, God forbid, I meet with so many people on a regular basis, talk to so many people on a regular basis, do four hours on air a day.

-I if anyone ever asked me what I did on the show yesterday, I'm gonna be like, um, I could not tell you the lineup of last night's show.
+If anyone ever asked me what I did on the show yesterday, I'm going to be like, I could not tell you the lineup of last night's show.

 Let's put it that way.